Data007/feasted/README.md

 Feasting
 ########

-A website design to help automate food orders for hospital staff.
+A website design to help automate food orders for hospital kitchen staff.
+This project died about 10 hours from being finalized.
+Feel free to use whatever you will.

 Tools Used